How to Respond to a Rude Email Professionally (Examples & Tips)

 Why do people send rude emails?

-As mentioned, thanks to the global growth of remote work, emails and communication via team messaging apps such as Pumble have become more frequent.
+Thanks to the global growth of remote work, emails and communication via employee communication apps like Pumble have become more frequent.

 However, what was supposed to facilitate the exchange of information seems to have made it easier for us to be rude to one another.